SATYAM-PRATIBHAN/Commands/README.md

 ```

 ---
-This cheat sheet covers some of the most useful but often forgotten commands for web development.
-Happy coding! 🚀
+This cheat sheet covers most of the commands I use in my daily life(Yeah I can't remember them all), maybe it can also helo you.